Ecological systems in a modeling perspective: Summary

 \section{Summary}

-In this chapter we have studied a species growing in chemostat condition that obeys the stochastic logistic growth equation.
+In this chapter we have studied a species growing in chemostat conditions obeying the stochastic logistic growth equation.
 The properties of the stochastic logistic equation are well-known.
 The extinction state is absorbing, and it does not possess any stationary distribution.
 Nevertheless, a quasi-stationary distribution exists, if we condition on non-extinction.

 If the carrying capacity is sufficiently large, then the quasi-stationary solution is approximately normal.
-Since normal distributions possess tails with very low probabilities, the expected lifetimes of such populations are very long (N{\aa}sell (2001) ).
+Since tails of normal distributions possess very low probabilities the expected lifetimes of such populations are very long (N{\aa}sell (2001) ).
+Therefore, the general rule is that measures against invasive species and diseases must be taken as soon as they are detected or encountered (Palmer, Whalen, Aley, Russell (2026) ).
 The stochastic logistic equation has therefore the potential to describe phenomena that are well in concordance with experience.

 The parameters defining the birth- and death-processes are, however, seldom coupled to the resource dynamics of the system.
 Here, we associate the birth- and death processes to the chemostat conditions.
 This couples the parameters appearing in the stochastic logistic equation to the resource dynamics.